Key takeaways:

 This guide covers:

-11 best security cameras for commercial buildings
+9 best security cameras for buildings

 Selecting the right security camera system is crucial for ensuring the safety of your business or apartment building.
-Fortunately, we’ve compiled a list of top-performing brands for you that offer features designed to meet your property’s security needs.
+Fortunately, we’ve compiled a list of top-performing brands that offer features designed to meet your property’s security needs.

 1. ButterflyMX